-- Gain knowledge of diseases transmitted by the consumption and mishandling of food - Identify and analyze the classifications of infections caused by improperly handled food - Evaluate the main etiological agents such as salmonella, staphylococcus, among others - Understand the socio-economic measures taken to control foodborne infections
+- \bullet Learn about diseases transmitted by the consumption and mishandling of food - Identify and analyze the classifications of infections caused by improperly handled food - \bullet Evaluate the main etiological agents such as salmonella, staphylococcus, among others - Understand the socio-economic measures adopted by ATS for the control of foodborne infections.

 Module 10.
-Hepatitis and HIV/AIDS and Tuberculosis Co-Infection
+Hepatitis, Tuberculosis and HIV/AIDS Infection

-- Characterize the clinical picture, viral markers, evolution and treatment of Hepatitis, Tuberculosis and HIV/AIDS infection - Understand in detail the clinical manifestations of co-infection at pulmonary and extrapulmonary levels - Evaluate the comprehensive care received by patients with infections in patients with co-infection and therapeutic considerations - Consider other antituberculosis treatments in patients with tuberculosis/HIV/AIDS coinfection
+- Describe the clinical picture, viral markers, course and treatment of hepatitis, tuberculosis and HIV/AIDS infection - Understand in detail the clinical manifestations of co-infection at the pulmonary and extrapulmonary levels - Evaluate the comprehensive care received by patients with infections in patients with coinfection and therapeutic considerations - Consider other anti-tuberculosis treatments in patients with TB/HIV/AIDS co-Infection

 Module 11.
-Viral Hemorrhagic Diseases and Arboviruses
+Viral Haemorrhagic Diseases and Arboviruses

-- Quickly identify viral hemorrhagic diseases and the vaccines that target these diseases - Be able to understand the diagnostic approach to hemorrhagic diseases - Get an overview of the types of hemorrhagic infections that concern the world, such as dengue, chikungunya, zika, among others
+- Quickly identify viral hemorrhagic diseases and the vaccines that target these diseases - Be able to understand the diagnostic approach to hemorrhagic diseases - Get an overview of the types of hemorrhagic infections that concern the world, such as Dengue, Chiquingunya, Zika, among others